 The easiest way to differentiate the Asian hornet from the more common European hornet (Vespa carabro) is by looking at the abdomen.
-The Asian Hornets abdomen is almost entirely dark in colour except for the fourth segment which is yellow.
+The Asian Hornets abdomen is almost entirely dark except for the fourth segment which is yellow.

 More information about identification, where to report sightings and other background information is available from the Nation Bee Unit website.